SUU’s Course Numbering System

 The course title is followed by the number of credit hours for the course.

-Some courses carry variable credit.
-These are specified by either a hyphen or slash.
-Examples: A theatre arts listing (1-3) indicates that an amount of credit between 1 and 3 hours are available.
-A chemistry seminar listing (2/4/6) indicates that the course can be taken for 2, 4, or 6 hours credit.
-Variable laboratory hours are similarly listed.
+Some courses carry variable credit and these are specified by a hyphen.
+Example: A theatre arts listing (1-3) indicates that an amount of credit between 1 and 3 hours are available.

 Special credit is available through most departments for work completed through readings and conferences (4830, 6830), workshops or institutes (2920, 4920, and 6920), cooperative education (2840, 4840, and 6840), and internship (2890, 4890, 6890) sponsored by SUU.
 Consult the department chair for more information on these programs.